Tsengel-de/tsengels-blog-webserver-playground/README.md

-# tsengels-blog-webserver-playground
-Just for fun and testing,scripting and automating stuff ... diese scheiß windoof testing ssh connection to github repo

 # Project Summary: tsengels-blog-webserver-playground
 This project is a collection of automation scripts designed to maintain a home web server, specifically handling Dynamic DNS (DDNS) updates and SSL certificate renewals via the IONOS API.
 ## Key Components